Deliveroo found guilty of abusing riders' rights in France | Business

 Deliveroo found guilty of abusing riders' rights in France

-Two former bosses of Deliveroo were given suspended one-year prison sentences and fined 30,000 euros ($32,380) by a French court on Tuesday for abusing the freelance status of riders working for the British takeaway delivery platform.
+Two former managers of Deliveroo were given suspended one-year prison sentences and fined 30,000 euros ($32,380) by a French court on Tuesday for abusing the freelance status of cycle riders working for the British takeaway delivery platform.

 "This set of elements characterizes a situation of almost permanent legal subordination," Daunis said, referring to a key element that defines the employee status in France.
-Shares in Deliveroo, which have lost more than 70% of their value since they listed at 390 pence in March 2021, were trading down 6.5% at 106.5 pence on Tuesday.
-Deliveroo said in a statement that it "categorically contests" the French court's ruling and was considering whether to appeal.
-It will maintain operations in the French market, it added.
+Shares in Deliveroo, which have lost more than 70% of their value since they listed at 390 pence in March 2021, closed down 5% at 108 pence on Tuesday.
+Deliveroo said in a statement that it "categorically contests" the French court's ruling.

+"The judgement goes against previous decisions in civil courts covering the same historic period, which have repeatedly found riders to be self-employed," a spokesperson said.
+"While this case does not concern today's operating model, we strongly disagree with this judgement and the basis on which it has been made, and we will appeal."

 Deliveroo withdrew from Spain last year after the government said food delivery companies had to employ their couriers.
 The British company said it wanted to focus its investment on other markets where it had or could achieve a leading position. ($1 = 0.9268 euros)